 Personal savings are lowMany people understand the importance of saving; however, their actions don’t often reflect that.
 The U.S. personal savings rate has dropped to 4% of disposable income in the second quarter of 2012, after having briefly gone up after the 2007–2009 recession.
 It seemed we learned our lesson after the crash, but once again many of us may still not be saving enough to meet retirement goals.

 While cutting back expenses to save more may seem difficult, take a look at the impact investing additional money each year may have on the value of a portfolio

 Increase your tax-deferred contributionsThe image above illustrates the historical growth of various annual contribution levels over 30+ years to a 70% stock-30% bond allocation.
 Now may be the time to reevaluate your financial situation and increase annual investments to an IRA and/or a 401(k).

 Even if you are unable to increase contributions to the maximum allowed by these tax-deferred investment vehicles, any increase, no matter how small, may help you reach your savings goals more easily in the long run.

 Past performance is no guarantee of future results.
 This is for illustrative purposes only and not indicative of any investment.
 The data assumes reinvestment of all income and does not account for taxes or transaction costs.
 Keep in mind that an investment cannot be made directly in an index, and that diversification does not eliminate the risk of experiencing investment losses.
 Government bonds are guaranteed by the full faith and credit of the United States government as to the timely payment of principal and interest, while stocks are not guaranteed and have been more volatile than bonds.
-The maximum contributions to an IRA and 401(k) for 2012 are $5,000 and $17,000, respectively.
+For those under the age of 50, the maximum contributions to an IRA and 401(k) in 2013 are $5,500 and $17,500, respectively.

 Source: ©Morningstar.
 All rights reserved.
 Used with permission.